mikeiscool1/Snake/README.md

 Originally designed on MacOS.
 Should work with Windows, but slight modifications may need to be made to compile.
-Utilizes SDL2, so this library must be downlaoded to compile.
+Utilizes SDL2, so this library must be downloaded to compile.